gurr-i/olive-mock-extractor/README.md

 # Testbook  Test Extractor Bot
-**A powerful Telegram bot to fetch and generate visually appealing HTML test files.**
+**A powerful Telegram bot repository to connect with TestBook via API to fetch & generate visually appealing HTML test files, using your authorised credentials**

 ---